adammark/Markup.js/README.md

 }, "html");
 ```

-To reduce the number of network requests, you can include multiple templates
+To reduce the number of network requests, you can put multiple templates in a
-into a single file:
+single text file:

 ``` text
 ===== user_detail